 Since the early 1980’s, I use only four colors to mix every shade of flesh, zinc white, ivory black, cadmium yellow light and cadmium red deep.
 My experience after over 40 years of painting hundreds of portraits, many of people of color, is that these in varied combinations accurately represent any human skin tone.

 Initially, I thought I would paint abstractly using only this palette, representing four backgrounds with the three other colors used in the foreground.
-I only finished the abstract white background and that direction ended.
+I only finished the abstract white background, painting White Co-Arising, and that direction ended.

 2020SOS FleshTime Series is a developing series of portraits of the life-sentenced women I have collaborated with for decades.
 They are describing their experiences (and those of their friends and families) with the Pennsylvania Board of Pardons.